bfitzgit23/stormos-build-files/README.md

 1. Go to the install-stormos-xfce folder
 2. Then type, `sudo ./stormbuild`
 3. Go outside or do something else.... oh wait... it's FASTT
+4. The next thing I highly recommend you to do is to run `sudo sh clean.sh`